-Because of the fact that there are so many parallel processes of crowding out, It is also very problematic to know in advance when intrinsically motivated individual will feel that the extrinsic motivation enhance his willingness to voluntarily cooperate with legal requirements as it recognizes the importance of doing so.
-Thus, for example, in the context of mask wearing, if one obey due to her belief in science than the fact that there are laws or even sanctions that require the same things, is unlikely to have an inadvertent effect, but rather the other way around as it might enhance the belief of people that there scientific understanding is in fact accurate and valid.
-In contrast if people cooperate as they want to feel that they are moral people who choose to help others, clearly, when become a legal requirement, the ability of people to feel that they are helping others is being reduced as they are forced to do so by law.
+Because of the fact that there are so many parallel processes of crowding out, it is also very difficult to know in advance when intrinsically motivated individuals will feel that the extrinsic motivation enhances their willingness to voluntarily cooperate with legal requirements.
+Thus, for example, in the context of mask wearing, if a person upholds the law due to their belief in science, than the fact that there are laws or even sanctions that require the same things is unlikely to have an inadvertent effect.
+In fact, such laws could conversely enhance such people’s belief that their scientific understanding is in fact accurate and valid.
+In contrast, if people cooperate because they want to feel that they are moral people who choose to help others, clearly, then when such cooperative behavior becomes a legal requirement, their ability to feel that they are helping others is reduced, as they are now forced to do so by law.

-However, if they object to it, they might engage in some psychological reactance to it.
-Volokh, examines the good Samaritan laws and by showing that there is great variation in how people behave without the law he challenges the potential negative effect of the law.
-If there were only good or bad people that the law was be indifferent to good people and pushing bad people, but since there are at least five types of people this might cause some people to perform worse, especially because there are certain type of heroism the law could never expect people to do. another interesting results regarding crowding out is related also to how people self-perceive it.
-A classic example, for this confusion is the good Samaritan law, requires people to help others in need.
+However, if they object to laws demanding cooperation, they might engage in some psychological reactance to it.
+Eugene Volokh challenges the potential negative effect of good Samaritan laws, showing that there is great variation in how people behave without the law If there were only good or bad people, the law would be indifferent to good people and would push bad people.
+However, since there are at least five types of people, this might cause some people to perform worse.
+This is especially true because there are certain types of heroism that the law could never expect people to exhibit.
+Another interesting result regarding crowding out is related to how people perceive it.
+A classic example of this ambiguity is good Samaritan laws, which require people to help others in need.
 Some people may already feel a strong sense of obligation to help others, and the law will reinforce that feeling.
 Others may resent the law and feel like their autonomy is being threatened.
 Still others may not care one way or the other and will behave the same with or without the law.

-How Regulatory Interventions Crowd Out Intrinsic Motivation?
+How regulatory interventions crowd out intrinsic motivation

-Some research has started to examine now, how different nudges that either focus on social morals or simply a change in the default, have changed peoples’ intrinsic motivation. research by Grad and others didn’t see any reduction in pro-social motivation following any presentation of nudges.
-Let’s say one is being convinced to obey in a certain way, is it the case that they are more likely to abandon their understanding because of some extrinsic intervention of either mandatory or incentives?
+Some recent research has begun examining how different nudges that either focus on social morals or simply a change in people’s default response have changed peoples’ intrinsic motivation.
+For example, research by Erik Grad and colleagues found no reduction in pro-social motivation following any presentation of nudges.
+If someone is being convinced to obey in a certain way, are they more likely to abandon their understanding because of some external intervention, such as a requirement or incentive?

-It is possible to see a reduction in societal feeling of morality.
-In other words, if people are only motivated to do the right thing because of external rewards or penalties, their internal sense of what is right and wrong may weaken over time.
-This can be problematic if the external incentives are removed or if individuals start to believe that they can get away with unethical behavior without consequences.
+It is possible to see a reduction in societal feeling of morality as a result of nudges.
+Essentially, if people are motivated to do the right thing only because of external rewards or penalties, their internal sense of what is right and wrong may weaken over time.
+This can be problematic if the external incentives are removed or if individuals start to believe that they can engage in unethical behavior without suffering any consequences.

-Also, the warm glow of being a responsible citizen is being reduced by extrinsic interventions, such as incentives or penalties, can reduce this feeling of being a responsible citizen, which can in turn affect people's intrinsic motivation to comply with laws and regulations.
-This may happen because people may perceive the extrinsic intervention as the main reason for their compliance, rather than their own sense of duty and responsibility as a citizen.
+Also, the personal satisfaction of being a responsible citizen is reduced by extrinsic interventions, such as incentives or penalties.
+This can then affect people’s intrinsic motivation to comply with laws and regulations, as people come to perceive the extrinsic intervention as the main reason for their compliance, rather than their own sense of duty and responsibility as a citizen.